 If you've done a lot of time in Thailand, you will totally fine in Cambodia (or Vietnam).
 It's not quite as clean or polished as Thailand - hey, the scars of the Khmer Rouge are still strong - but that's half the fun.
 Go on, do it.
-It's just the first 24 hours that'll be a culture shock to the system - then you'll be ever so glad you're not stuck on a tour bus every day. almost 6 years ago
+It's just the first 24 hours that'll be a culture shock to the system - then you'll be ever so glad you're not stuck on a tour bus every day. over 8 years ago

 Thanks Christy.
 We will definitely go and see the temple you suggested.
 It looks amazing!
 My kids are happy to have the adventure of no tour, and your answer confirmed what the other nomad suggested.
 Are there any places you would avoid, or things to watch out for?
 Thanks again

-:-D almost 6 years ago
+:-D over 8 years ago

 Yes, Cambodia is less developed than Thailand and Vietnam, but it is changing so fast!
 I first travelled there in 2007 and when I returned in 2011 and 2012, some areas had changed so dramatically!
 Angkor Wat is better equipped to handle tourists, they built tracks with railing on what used to be slippery mud tracks and the guides are more knowledgeable about how to protect their national relics and why.
 For example, in 2007, you could climb all over the ruins and the banyan trees, now many of the popular sites have signs and sections are roped off to prevent damage to the site - which is a big step to preserving such a unique piece of history for more people to enjoy.